 If you’re still not understanding the topic well or if you feel you need help in one particular area, get extra help.
 Private tutoring is great for covering one specific topic you’re struggling with.

-But if you find yourself needing help with more than one topic, consider getting extra help with health science classes.
+But if you find yourself needing help with more than one topic, consider getting extra help with BJC Health Science Classes.
 That way you’ll be able to cover a selection of topics.

 Once you’re done exploring the human body, and if you plan to sit the BJC health science exam, then remember to get a hold of health science past papers.
-You can download them for free right here on this website.
+You can download these papers for free right here on this website.

 As you can see there are a myriad of ways to explore the human body.
 You are not restricted to simply reading from a textbook.